Classify each of the following pure substances as an element or a... | Channels for Pearson+

 1

+Recognize that Fe represents the element iron and O represents the element oxygen.

+Note that Fe₂O₃ consists of two different elements, iron and oxygen, chemically combined.

-Understand that a compound is a pure substance composed of two or more different elements chemically combined in a fixed ratio.
+Understand that a compound is a substance formed when two or more elements are chemically bonded together.

-Conclude that since H₂O₂ contains more than one type of element, it is classified as a compound.
+Classify Fe₂O₃ as a compound because it is composed of more than one element.

 Was this helpful?